DEIM-Management-System/Manual/forPresenter.md

 ## English

-1. 10 min. before the starting time of the session, from DEIM2021 program, you need to enter the conference room.
-When you enter it, you must name yourself as "A1-1: Firstname Familyname (Univ.
+1. 10 min. before the starting time of the session, from [DEIM2021 program]((https://cms.deim-forum.org/deim2021/program/)), you need to enter the conference room.
+    * When you enter it, you must name yourself as "A1-1: Firstname Familyname (Univ.
 Name)" or "A1-1: Firstname Familyname (Lab.
 Name)" to identify for participants.
-(To change your name, access the home page of Webex and login, you can change your name by clicking the icon on the top left corner.)
+    * To change your name, access the home page of Webex and login, you can change your name by clicking the icon on the top left corner.
+    * Before starting the session, you should test shareing the screen.
 1. Launch your presentation materials such as PowerPoint.
+    * Students are eligible for the online presentation award, so the session chair will check you are a student or not.
 1. When you start the presentation:
     * unmute your microphone
     * turn on your in-camera